-This is a new course aimed at developing your knowledge and understanding of a wide range of crimes and work done in the criminal justice system.
-The course incorporates elements of psychology, law and sociology, covering a wide variety of crime-related topics including biological and sociological theories of criminality, processes used for law making and media representations of crime, amongst others.
+This course combines the social sciences with a criminal focus.
+You will explore the process of investigations from the crime scene to the courtroom, research theories or crime and apply these to actual criminal cases.
+This is a course aimed at developing your knowledge and understanding of a wide range of crimes and work done in the criminal justice system.
+The course incorporates elements of psychology, law and sociology, covering a wide variety of crime-related topics including psychological, biological and sociological theories of criminality, processes used for law making and media representations of crime, amongst others.

 Units: